Automated border control system: Locations

 By allowing registered users to use the self-service kiosks to pass through Hong Kong immigration, processing time averages around 12 seconds making E-channels far more efficient than traditional immigration counters.

 Macau residents

 Since its first inception where only Right to Abode Hong Kong Permanent Identity Card holders were permitted to use the self-service kiosks, the program expanded on 12 September 2006; allowing not only those of Right to Land or those with unconditional stay in Hong Kong but also to those residents and non-residents with notification labels to use the E-Channels.

-The program was expanded further again on 10 December 2009 to allow holders of Macau Resident Identity Card to register for and use of the Hong Kong E-channels to enter and exit the territory.
+The program was expanded further again on 10 December 2009 to allow holders of a Macau Resident Identity Card to register for and use of the Hong Kong E-channels to enter and exit the territory.

 Border cities to Hong Kong on mainland China's side such as Shenzhen and Zhuhai have E-Channels for use of the Home Return Permit cards.